199-bio/natural-pointer/README.md

 ## Overview

 Natural Pointer uses machine learning to analyze and mimic your unique mouse movement patterns, bringing natural motion to automated tasks.
-The library can fall back to sophisticated bezier curves when no trained model is available.
+We developed this library primarily for AI computer interaction, enabling Large Language Models (LLMs) to navigate and operate a computer with mouse movements that feel more human-like and less robotic.
+The library can also fall back to sophisticated bezier curves when no trained model is available, ensuring functionality even without personalization.

 ## Installation